joshuasir/ECommerce-DDD/README.md

 ![UML](https://user-images.githubusercontent.com/71873035/172282963-5d273039-c444-410b-8ed7-ac7bb665d0e0.png)

+__Entity and Value Objects__
+Value Object as seen in the diagram inherits ValueObject class while Entity inherits EventSourcedAggregate which inherits Entity<TId> class

 __Domain Events__
 - File: in the Events folder of each Domain
 - OrderPlacedEvent, order ordering event on the Order domain